 Install Python (Windows, Mac, Linux) – Step-by-Step Guide (2025)

-If you’re ready to start coding, your first task is to install Python properly.
-This complete guide walks you through how to download, set up, and verify Python on Windows, macOS, and Linux — even if you’ve never written a single line of code.
-Each step is clear, beginner-friendly, and safe to follow.
+If you’re ready to start coding, your first task is to install Python correctly.
+This quick guide explains how to download, set up, and verify Python on Windows, macOS, and Linux.
+Additionally, the instructions are simple and beginner-friendly, so you can follow them even if this is your first time working with code.

-Follow these steps to install Python on Windows 10 or Windows 11:
+Follow these steps to install Python on Windows 10 or Windows 11.
+Additionally, the screenshots below help you verify each step.

 - Go to python.org/downloads/windows.